60 Free Retro and Vintage Fonts

 Palm Canyon Drive is a popular monoline script inspired by retro matchbook covers, travel postcards, Tikki bars and Hollywood.
-With a classy but unpretentious tone, Palm Canyon Drive is as comfortable on a Tikki bar matchbook cover as it is on a Hollywood movie poster – and you can pick up three of the weights for free.
+With a classy but unpretentious tone, Palm Canyon Drive is as comfortable on a Tikki bar matchbook cover as it is on a Hollywood movie poster – and you can pick up one of the weights for free.